tmashoro/ReadMe-Generator/Develop/README.md

 ## Usage

-Used to generate a ReadMe File
+Used to generate a ReadMe file

 ## license 📛

-      Copyright © BSD2.
+      Copyright © GPL3.0.
 All rights reserved.

-      Licensed under the BSD2 license.
+      Licensed under the GPL3.0 license.

 ## Contributors